40+ ways to cut your spending and reduce your household budget

 3. Prepare meals for the week ahead (and freeze portions) rather than buying every lunch.

-4. Make your own coffee (rather than buying one or more… every morning).
+4. Make your own coffee (rather than buying it every morning).

-5. Cut down the amount of after-work drinks you have.
+5. Cut down the number of after-work drinks you have.

 6. Buy non-perishable items in bulk (if you have space).